-Losehill Hall is a youth hostel located close to the town of Castleton within the Peak District.
+Losehill Hall is a youth hostel located close to the village of Castleton within the Peak District.
 Losehill Hall is a refurbished Gothic mansion which is set in beautiful grounds.
-The youth hostel is close to the Winnats Pass and Mam Tor, which makes it popular for groups of hikers.
+The youth hostel is close to the Winnats Pass and Mam Tor walk, which makes it popular for groups of hikers.

 Losehill Hall was formerly the educational learning centre for the Peak District National Park, hosting groups of youths for adventurous activities.
 Several courses were also run from the centre which focused on generating awareness for the Peak District National Park.
 The educational centre had to close due to the park having to have found savings.
 It was then sold off to the Youth Hostel Associating who then refurbished and opened the centre.